travis-ci/travis-hub/README.md

       # production configuration goes here

 Find a sample travis.yml file under config/travis.example.yml, copy it and edit it to match your system.

+## Running Hub

+To run Hub in the foreground, use

+    bundle exec thor travis:hub:start

 ## Disabling Features